There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 - Pressure washing is a great way to clean and revitalize concrete.

 In addition to solving your moss problems, pressure washing your concrete can bring it back to a like-new appearance.
-You can use this opportunity to kill unsightly, slippery moss on your concrete and restore the look of your outdoor space.
+This affordable power sprayer will kill unsightly, slippery moss on your concrete patio or driveway, and restore the look of your outdoor space.

 - Kills moss quickly.